amansingh456/Cozy-Movie-App/README.md

 # Cozy-Movie-App

 This is an Movie-App.
-I have used JavaScript, HTML and CSS to do different tasks in this project.
+Implemented some of the functionalities like Searching from API, Sorting and Filteration.
 Please have a look on this repo.
-You can find the deployed link below...
+You can find the deployed link below....

 ## Deployed link -